Richard A. Chaifetz School of Business

 Achieving AACSB accreditation in the field of business education ensures continuous quality improvement in the learning environment through enhancements to the curriculum, instructional resources, student selection, career planning and placement, and the intellectual contributions and qualifications of the faculty.

 The Richard A. Chaifetz School of Business faculty and staff are proud of our accreditation status.
-They believe that it places us in a category of distinction among peers.
+We believe that it places us in a category of distinction among peers.
 Approximately 5% of business schools worldwide have achieved AACSB accreditation.
 Students who choose to attend an AACSB-accredited business school join an environment where learning matters and where a highly qualified faculty guides students’ study through a curriculum relevant to contemporary business needs and practices.

 Our accounting program has received supplemental AACSB accreditation, making the Chaifetz School of Business among just 2% of business schools worldwide to hold accreditation and supplemental accounting accreditation from the AACSB.